 Shanghai-based China Eastern, the country’s second-largest carrier, jumped 4.6 percent to $17.24, trading at a 0.9 percent premium to its Hong Kong shares, the highest since June 7.
 China Southern Airlines Co.
 (1055), the nation’s biggest carrier by passengers, rose the most in two weeks as the Guangzhou-based company said it will fly its Airbus SAS A380s double-deckers on the Guangzhou-Los Angeles route starting in October.
 China Southern added 4 percent to $24.65.

-E-Commerce China Dangdang Inc. (DANG), China’s biggest online book retailer, fell for a second day, losing 3.7 percent to $4.93 as Chief Executive Officer Li Guoqing said the Beijing-based company will probably sell its new electronic reader at a loss in a bid to boost content sales.
+E-Commerce China Dangdang Inc. (DANG:US), China’s biggest online book retailer, fell for a second day, losing 3.7 percent to $4.93 as Chief Executive Officer Li Guoqing said the Beijing-based company will probably sell its new electronic reader at a loss in a bid to boost content sales.
 Li spoke in an e-mail interview yesterday.

 The Hang Seng China Enterprises Index (HSCEI) of Chinese companies traded in Hong Kong slipped 0.1 percent to a two-week low of 9,210.92.
 The Shanghai Composite Index (SHCOMP) fell 0.5 percent yesterday to 2,126.00.